rstudio/bookdown.org/content/archive/internal/mcwimberly-gdswr-book.md

 ---
-title: "Geospatial Data Science With R: Applications in Environmental Geography"
+title: "Geographic Data Science with R: Visualizing and Analyzing Environmental Change"
 author: "Michael C. Wimberly"
-date: "2022-02-24T21:56:33Z"
+date: "2022-11-12T23:19:29Z"
-tags: [Spatial Data, Course]
+tags: [Geographic, Data Science, Spatial Data]
 link: "https://bookdown.org/mcwimberly/gdswr-book/"
-length_weight: "32.1%"
+length_weight: "100%"
-repo: "rstudio/bookdown-demo"
 pinned: false
 ---

-This book includes the course materials for GIS 4453/5543, taught in the Department of Geography and Environmental Sustainability at the University of Oklahoma. [...]
-We are living in a time of unprecedented environmental change, driven by the effects of fossil fuels on the Earth’s climate and the expanding footprint of human land use.
+A book example for a Chapman & Hall book. [...]
+We live in a time of unprecedented environmental change, driven by the effects of fossil fuels on the Earth’s climate and the expanding footprint of human land use.
 To mitigate and adapt to these changes, there is a need to understand their myriad impacts on human and natural systems.
-Achieving this goal requires geospatial data on a wide variety of environmental factors, including climate, vegetation, biodiversity, soils,  ...
+Achieving this goal requires geospatial data on a variety of environmental factors, including climate, vegetation, biodiversity, soils, terrain, water, and human populations.
+Consistent monitoring is also necessary to identify where changes are occuring and ...